 Reconstruction of a breast that has been removed due to cancer or other disease is one of the most rewarding surgical procedures available today.
-New medical techniques and devices have made it possible for surgeons to create a breast that can come close in form and appearance to matching a natural breast.
+New medical techniques and devices have made it possible for surgeons to create a breast that can come close in form and appearance to a natural breast.
 Frequently, reconstruction is possible immediately following breast removal (mastectomy), so the patient wakes up with a breast mound already in place, having been spared the experience of seeing herself with no breast at all.

 But bear in mind, post-mastectomy breast reconstruction is not a simple procedure.
 There are often many options to consider as you and your doctor explore what's best for you.

 This information will give you a basic understanding of the procedure — when it's appropriate, how it's done, and what results you can expect.
-It can't answer all of your questions, since a lot depends on your individual circumstances.
+It can't answer all of your questions because a lot depends on your individual circumstances.
 Please be sure to ask your surgeon if there is anything you don't understand about the procedure.

 Most mastectomy patients are medically appropriate for reconstruction, many at the same time that the breast is removed.
 The best candidates, however, are women whose cancer, as far as can be determined, seems to have been eliminated by mastectomy.